7 Essential Principles for Growing Your Business

 To continue growing, entrepreneurs, managers, and business owners must become the leader the business needs for each particular stage of growth.
 And since a company’s needs change at each stage, its leaders need to keep evolving at the right pace.
 That requires introspection, self-awareness, and a keen sense of strategy—both in the short- and long-terms.

 I believe that an adaptive, flexible leadership style comes from being mindful.
-Our individual, capability_memeinterpersonal, and working lives are all interconnected.
+Our individual, interpersonal, and working lives are all interconnected.
 By being mindful, we understand those relationships and how best to utilize them to create, innovate, and lead.

 And that allows us to arrange our lives and our organizations in a way that leads to long-term value creation.
 Indeed, the most sustainable way to create value is to continually invest in our capabilities, both as individuals and as organizations.